Federal University of Rio Grande do Sul: History

 The third transformation took place in 1947, when it became the Universidade do Rio Grande do Sul (University of Rio Grande do Sul), URGS, incorporating the Law and Dentistry Colleges from Pelotas and with the Pharmacy College from Santa Maria.
 These units, however, separated from URGS when the Federal University of Pelotas and the Federal University of Santa Maria were founded.

 In December 1950, control of the university passed to the Federal Government.
 After that, the name of the institution became Universidade Federal do Rio Grande do Sul (Federal University of Rio Grande do Sul).

 The institute also has a profound political history.
 Between 1964 and 1969, during the worst years of the military dictatorship, 33 professors were eliminated, as well as a good number of students.
-Many high-ranking officials, including three presidents - Getúlio Vargas and João Goulart - as well as the majority of the history, philosophy and social sciences teachers in smaller universities throughout the state were educated in the institution.
+Many high-ranking officials, including three presidents - Getúlio Vargas, João Goulart and Dilma Rousseff - as well as the majority of the history, philosophy and social sciences teachers in smaller universities throughout the state were educated in the institution.
 The climate of intellectual debate and analysis of public issues has also been important in training students (often with scholarships and/or student apprenticeships) to work for non-governmental and governmental organisations which contribute to the critical reflection and planning of development programs.

 Organization

-UFRGS is almost completely located in Porto Alegre, with four campi: Campus Centro (Downtown Campus), Campus Saúde (Health Sciences Campus), Campus Olímpico (Olympic Campus, housing the School of Physical Education, Physitherapy and Dance) and Campus do Vale (Vale Campus), a few off-campus buildings (including the Business School and the Institute of Arts) and units in other cities, such as the Agriculture Experimental Station and the Campus Litoral Norte (a new campus in the state's northeastern coastal city of Tramandaí).
+UFRGS is almost completely located in Porto Alegre, with four campuses: Campus Centro (Downtown Campus), Campus Saúde (Health Sciences Campus), Campus Olímpico (Olympic Campus, housing the School of Physical Education, Physiotherapy and Dance) and Campus do Vale (Vale Campus), a few off-campus buildings (including the Business School and the Institute of Arts) and units in other cities, such as the Agriculture Experimental Station and the Campus Litoral Norte (a new campus in the state's northeastern coastal city of Tramandaí).

 Infrastructure

 Offering graduate and undergraduate courses, UFRGS is the largest university of Rio Grande do Sul.
 Its more than 300 buildings accommodate 29 faculties, schools and institutes, which are divided into 94 departments.

-The university spreads through 2,185 ha, and it has 402,000 m² of constructed area.
-It is divided into four campi and minor units (see above).
+The university spreads through 2,185 ha, and it has 402,000 m2 of constructed area.
+It is divided into four campuses and minor units (see above).

-The undergraduate program’s students make up for a population of about 31 thousand students, while the graduate program has 12 thousand students.
+The undergraduate program's students make up for a population of about 31 thousand students, while the graduate program has 12 thousand students.
 The elementary, high-school and technical school sum up to 1,300 students.

-The university’s infrastructure comprises more than 500 laboratories, 33 libraries, 37 lecture halls, the Hospital de Clínicas de Porto Alegre (the University's clinical research hospital), UFRGS Press, UFRGS Museum, Botanical Garden, Broadcasting Center, Observatory, 3 buildings for Campus Accommodation, 5 refectories, 2 summer camps and several other centers and facilities.
+The university's infrastructure comprises more than 500 laboratories, 33 libraries, 37 lecture halls, the Hospital de Clínicas de Porto Alegre (the university's clinical research hospital), UFRGS Press, UFRGS Museum, Botanical Garden, Broadcasting Center, Observatory, 3 buildings for Campus Accommodation, 5 refectories, 2 summer camps and several other centers and facilities.